drodriguez28/mls-fanatic-general-assembly/readme.md

 ## Overview
 Project 2, MLS Fanatic page
-Users will be able to input their information of being a MLS fan and also is able to
+Users will be able to input their information of being a MLS fan and also is able to put in places around in order to attend a pick up games around their city.

 ## Technologies Used
-- Languages used- HTML, CSS, and JavaScript
+- Languages used- HTML, CSS, JavaScript, Node/Express, and Mongo/Mongoose
 - VS code
 ![wire](/wireframe.jpg)